About Autoimmune Skin Diseases

 Intravenous Immunoglobulin

-A purified blood product that contains healthy antibodies.
-This therapy prevents or reduces the severity of infections in patients with weakened immune systems and neutralizes damaging antibodies that target the patient’s own body.
-May require repeat infusions.
+This purified blood product contains healthy antibodies and prevents or reduces the severity of infections in patients with weakened immune systems.
+It also neutralizes damaging antibodies that target the patient’s own body.
+Repeat infusions may be required.

 Tests for Autoimmune Skin Diseases